land-o1234/wackyfunmagazine.com/README.md

 I'm Working on a website for magazine.
-Planning to publish on github pages.
+Published on Github Pages here: https://land-o1234.github.io/wackyfunmagazine